gitter-badger/Granular.jl/docs/src/man/getting_started.md

 Julia](https://docs.julialang.org/en/latest/manual/getting-started/).

-In the following, two simple examples are presented using some of the core commands of Granular.jl.
+In the following, two simple examples are presented using some of the core functionality of Granular.jl.
 For more examples, see the scripts in the `examples/` directory.

 The relevant functions are all contained in the `Granular` module, which can be imported with `import Granular`.  *Note:* As per Julia conventions, functions